- The RAF museums

 In 2012 Maggie was awarded the MBE for her services to Museums and Heritage and, in the same year, she was included in the Independent on Sunday’s ‘Happy List’, its annual celebration of 100 people who make Britain a better and a happier place to live.

-In 2018, Maggie was appointed President of the UK’s Museum’s Association.
-Previous public positions have included six years (2010-16) as a Committee Member for the Heritage Lottery Fund and three years (2015-18) as the Co-Chair of the Women Leaders in Museums Network.
+Maggie’s public positions have included three years as President of the UK’s Museums Association (2018-21), six years (2010-16) as a Committee Member for the Heritage Lottery Fund and three years (2015-18) as the Co-Chair of the Women Leaders in Museums Network.
+She is currently a member of the judging panel for the annual

 Karen Whitting, Director of Content and Programmes